felixHPatzschke/PTIR-Tools/README.md

 # ptirtools

-A Python library for PTIR Tools.
-Import the core module as `ptirtools`.
+A python library for Tools to handle and analyze Photothermal Infrared (PTIR) spectroscopy data.